 My daughter had a movie-night party last month to celebrate her 12th birthday.
 It was a sleepover party.
 As children get older, it becomes more difficult to find party themes that they'll be into and like.
 So, if you are stuck for party ideas for your tween, this theme may be just what you're looking for.

-This page will include all of my daughter's party details and photos including her cupcakes, favors, decorations, tableware, games, and activities.
+This article will include all of my daughter's party details and photos, including her cupcakes, favors, decorations, tableware, games, and activities.

 - Personalized Invitations

 - Games and Entertainment